LabEG/XMLDOCFormatter.js/README.md

 - Using JSDoc for documentations,
 - OOP oriented,
 - All code checking by JSHint and JSLint,
-- Browserify, RequireJS, CommonJS, AMD compatibility.
+- Support Browserify, RequireJS, CommonJS and AMD.